I must admit, those dreams crumbled a little. Okay. A lot.

 Well, I meant it then and still mean it today.
 The meanings may be different but I mean it all the same.

 Eyes out the French doors, we lock stepped towards them.

 Outside on the balcony, we pulled up chairs, sat down.
-The sunlight still on, still bright, only a chill creeping on served as a winter reminder.
+The sunlight still on, but low.
+Only a chill creeping on served as a winter reminder.